vansiapritish17-sudo/distortion-aware-object-localization/README.md

 vary, and background-coloured patches remove further regions.
 Which positions are present is not disclosed, so establishing the correspondence between detected dots and lattice positions is part of the problem rather than a given.
+A documented minority of images — about 28% — carry only a handful of dots, making several lattice assignments consistent with the observations and the correspondence genuinely ambiguous.
 The dots pass through the same warp as the objects and act as the per-image geometric reference.

 ## Generation and reproducibility